sigmaott/sigma-ssai-web-sdk/v7/README.md

 2. Scope
 3. Terms and Definitions
 4. Requirements
+5. Configuration Options
-5. Process
+6. Process
-6. References
+7. References
-7. Appendix (if any)
+8. Appendix (if any)

 ## 1. Introduction